 Sample Macro Diet Plan For Weight Loss

-Below is a simple 3-day macro diet plan for weight loss to help get you started on your journey.
-The meals from breakfast lunch and dinner are all perfectly balanced and work great for any macro diet meal plan for weight loss
+Below is a simple 3-day macro diet plan for weight loss to help you start your journey.
+The meals from breakfast, lunch and dinner are all perfectly balanced and work great for any macro diet meal plan for weight loss

 Meal 1 – Breakfast salad